rahul0705/rahul0705.github.io/_pages/resume.md

 #### [Marketing Technology](https://aws.amazon.com/advertising-marketing/) - Software Development Engineer<br/>From August 2013 - Present

 Developed and extended a self-service tool that enables marketing at the scale of AWS.
 Allowing end-users to measure the impact of various marketing initiatives to iterate their campaigns faster and allow the development of more precise and relevant communication, thus providing a better AWS customer experience.
+Integrated several third party tools to streamline customer interactions.

 ##### Responsibilities

 - Planning and implementation of software development features to external customers
+- Planning and implementation of integrations with third party tool for external customers

 ##### Skills Developed